James Galea

-James Galea is an Australian magician and actor based in Sydney and Los Angeles.
+James Galea (born 1981) is an Australian magician and actor based in Sydney and Los Angeles.

 Early life and education

 Galea was introduced to the art of magic at the age of 14.
 He spent most of his youth studying sleight of hand magic, practicing for eight hours a day.
 He also attended Marcellin College Randwick, graduating in 1998.

 Career

 In 1999, at age 18, Galea performed at James Packer's first wedding.
 That same year also saw him open his own stage show in Japan.

 In 2002, Galea became the Australian Close-Up Magic Champion.
 In 2005 and 2006, Galea headlined venues, including the famed Magic Castle in Hollywood and the Flamingo Hotel & Casino in Las Vegas.
 On returning from the United States, Galea filmed a six-part series for the Nine Network titled Urban Magic.

 After a chance meeting in 2007, Galea teamed up with writer, actor, and director Nicholas Hammond to co-write the play Lying Cheating Bastard.
 The plot follows the story of infamous Australian con-man Jimmy Garcia (aka "Cricket"), a young man drawn into the seedy underbelly of Sydney, and how he became the most successful con-man in Australia by the age of 27.
 The play toured around Australia to rave reviews.

 In 2008, Galea premiered his one-man show I Hate Rabbits at Sydney's Enmore Theatre to a sell-out audience.
 The show featured in the 2009 Adelaide Fringe before heading to the Forum Theatre in Melbourne as part of the 2009 Melbourne International Comedy Festival.
 During the Melbourne season, Galea appeared in the nationwide broadcast of the Melbourne International Comedy Festival Gala Show and performed his award winning routine 673 King Street.
 The routine went viral on YouTube, receiving over 3.4 million views.

 He was then asked to appear on The Ellen DeGeneres Show where his performance of 673 King Street again went viral, receiving an additional 3.4 million views on YouTube.